 A list of devices may be bypassed using this option.
-The user is prompted to enter the loop number associated with these devices.
+The system prompts you to enter the loop number associated with these devices.

-Loop number Loop :
+Loop number Loop: \

-Next enter the address list of devices you wish to bypass.
+Next, enter the address list of devices you wish to bypass.
 Use the following symbols to enter the address list:

-Table 16 List Bypass Special Characters
+Table 11 List Bypass Special Characters